High-speed rail in Spain: Madrid–Castellón

+Direct AVE trains Valencia–Seville that do not make a stop in Madrid are also scheduled combining the existing lines of Madrid–Castellón and Madrid–Seville.
+S-102 (Pato, max speed 330 km/h) trains are used for this service and cover the whole distance in 3 hours and 50 minutes.
+In addition AVE Valencia–Burgos and Valencia–León services via Madrid Chamartín are offered in the line.
+The line is partially used by the Iryo Madrid–Valencia service calling at Cuenca–Fernando Zóbel station, by the low cost Avlo Madrid–Valencia service, by the Ouigo España Madrid–Valencia service and by the Avant Valencia–Requena-Utiel service.
+The line is also used by the Alvia Gijón–Castellón and Gijón–Vinaros services via Madrid Chamartín.

 Madrid–Alicante

 A 350 km/h line branches off from the Madrid–Castellón Line and connects the city of Alicante with the city of Madrid passing through the cities of Cuenca, Albacete and Villena.
-It is part of the Madrid–Levante HSR network and is serviced by S-112 (Pato, max speed 330 km/h) trains that cover the distance in up to 2 hours and 12 minutes.
-There is also a direct Alicante-Ourense AVE service via Madrid Chamartín.
-Direct trains Toledo–Albacete were also scheduled in the past, combining four of the existing lines, but this service was eventually terminated due to low demand.
+It is part of the Madrid–Levante HSR network and is serviced by AVE S-112 (Pato, max speed 330 km/h) trains that cover the distance in up to 2 hours and 12 minutes.
+It is also used by the low cost Avlo, the Ouigo España and the Iryo Madrid–Alicante services calling at Albacete-Los Llanos station and the Avlo Valladolid–Alicante service.
+In addition there are direct Alicante–Ourense and Alicante–Leon via Madrid Chamartín and Alicante–Málaga via Madrid Atocha AVE services as well as an Alicante–Valladolid Ouigo España service via Madrid Chamartín that are using the line.
+Avant trains in the Toledo–Albacete route via Madrid Atocha are also scheduled in the line.
+The line is also used by the Alvia Gijón–Alicante and Santander–Alicante services via Madrid Chamartín.

 Madrid–Murcia

 Branching out from the Madrid–Alicante Line at Monforte del Cid to extend the network towards Murcia, this branch links Albacete, Elche, Orihuela and Murcia.
 The first AVE service to Orihuela was inaugurated on 1 February 2021 while the extension to Murica was inaugurated on 20 December 2022.
 Work is being prepared to extend the line to Cartagena.
 The AVE Madrid–Elche–Orihuela–Murcia daily service takes 2 hours and 45 minutes for the fastest journey served by S-112 (Pato, max speed 330 km/h) trains running at maximum speed of 300 km/h.
 Some trains are arriving to Alicante and then reversing towards Murcia.
+The Ouigo España Madrid–Albacete–Elche–Murcia daily service also takes 2 hours and 45 minutes.
+There is also a Murcia–Burgos AVE service, a one way Murcia–Valladolid Avlo service via Madrid Chamartín and a Murcia–Málaga AVE service via Alicante and Madrid-Puerta de Atocha on the line.
+Finally medium distance Avant services connect Murcia to Alicante making intermediate stops in Beniel, Orihuela, Callosa Cox and Elche.